|Years||Percent Earning Bachelor's Degree|

 |after 10 years||$46,800 per year|

-If you are having trouble affording your Caldwell College student loan debt, explore your options.
+If you are having trouble affording your Caldwell University student loan debt, explore your options.

-Primary data source, U.S. Department of Education https://nces.ed.gov/collegenavigator/?id=183910 IPEDS survey data for Caldwell College.
+Primary data source, U.S. Department of Education https://nces.ed.gov/collegenavigator/?id=183910 IPEDS survey data for Caldwell University.